-- · Wipe antirust off the hydraulic cylinder rods. - Apply generous amounts of grease or oil to the moving parts. - Drain water from the fuel tank, the engine oil pan and the hydraulic oil tank by opening the drain cock and removing the drain plugs. - After starting the engine, warm-up the machine before use.
+- · Wipe antirust off the hydraulic cylinder rods. - Apply generous amounts of grease or oil to the moving parts. - Drain water from the fuel tank, the engine oil pan and the hydraulic oil tank by removing the drain plugs. - After starting the engine, warm-up the machine before use.